sroilo/Multiscale_SDM/README.txt

 Description
 ==============

-**Roilo, S., Engler, J., Václavik, T., Cord, A. Landscape-level heterogeneity of agri-environment measures improves habitat suitability for farmland birds.
+**Roilo, S., Engler, J. O., Václavík, T., & Cord, A. F. (2022).
+Landscape‐level heterogeneity of agri‐environment measures improves habitat suitability for farmland birds.
+Ecological Applications, e2720.
   Please acknowledge this paper when using the code or data outputs.